GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 **_All participants must complete the homework before attending the next workshop to facilitate the smooth running of the sessions._**

-> Remember, if you are struggling with any exercises, remember the following:
+> Remember, if you are struggling with any exercises:
 >
 > 1. Every exercise here was covered in the training material.
 Refer to this for hints.
 > 1. It is not cheating to use Google to find help on how various commands work.